helitonmartins/sharkbot/README.md

 This is a telegram bot, which uses key, value from a json file to reply and say funny phrases on any channel that you want to add it...
-This version run on the official [FreeNasBr](https://t.me/freenasbr) Group on Telegram.
+This version runs on the official Brazilian [FreeNas](https://t.me/freenasbr) group on Telegram.

 But this bot was firstly created to be a funny bot at [GaragemHacker Curitiba HackerSpace](http://garagemhacker.org) group.
 The main objective here is implement some level of a decision tree which can be used to moderate